Cyclone Peni: Meteorological history

 On February 11, 1990, a shallow area of low-pressure which had formed near the South Pacific convergence zone began to develop near Rakahanga.
 The low-pressure system had gone through development and had acquired tropical cyclone status.
 The tropical cyclone was designated as Tropical Cyclone Peni on February 12.

 Tropical Cyclone Peni had developed normal tropical cyclone characteristics around February 13 and had wind speeds up to 50 kts.
 Over the next 30 hours, Peni headed southwest towards the Cook archipelago.
 Peni had taken a steady southwestern track before passing close nearby Aitutkai around 10:00 UTC on the 15th.
 The Aitutkai Meteorological Office was evacuated due to dreadful and deteriorating weather conditions.
 At 06:00 UTC, Peni was upgraded to cyclone status.
 After gaining severe cyclone status, Peni made its closest point to the Cooks archipelago, near Rakahanga.
 Rakahanga was the only island reporting major damage, and Aitutaki was hit with severe weather.

 Cyclone Peni had downgraded to a tropical cyclone on 06:00 UTC on February 17 after encountering the Cook Islands.
 Peni lost tropical cyclone characteristics as it neared southern vertical wind shear.
 The storm dissipated in the cold waters of the Pacific Ocean at 17:00 UTC.

 Preparations and impact

 Not much is known about preparations from Cyclone Peni but the island of Rarotonga was prepared.
 The Cook Islands had significant impact with Peni.
-Peni had caused more than $1 million dollars in 1990 USD.
+Peni had caused more than $1 million in 1990 USD.
 The cyclone had brought waves more than 8 meters high.
 Peni had specifically impacted these 3 islands: